unibas-wolves/MARIO/README.md

     -D OPENCV_EXTRA_MODULES_PATH=~/opencv_build/opencv_contrib/modules \
     -D BUILD_EXAMPLES=ON ..

--Start the compilation process:
+- Start the compilation process:

      make -j8

   NOTE: modify the -j flag according to your processor.

--Install OpenCV with:
+- Install OpenCV with:

      sudo make install

--To verify the installation, type the following commands and you should see the OpenCV version for Python bindings:
+- To verify the installation, type the following commands and you should see the OpenCV version for Python bindings:

       python3 -c "import cv2; print(cv2.__version__)"

-## CREATE CONDA ENVIROMENT
+## CREATE A CONDA ENVIRONMENT

     conda create -n name_of_enviroment